johanneskastl/opencloud_opensuse_vagrant_libvirt_ansible/README.md

 changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.

-If I can get it working, there will be other branches for openSUSE Leap 15.6 or Leap 16.0 (once there is a Vagrant box available).
+There is another branch  called `Leap_15.6` that uses openSUSE Leap 15.6.

+Once there is a Vagrant box for openSUSE Leap 16.0, there might be a branch for that, too.

 ## A word to the wise